microsoft/vscode-docs/api/references/contribution-points.md

 >
 > Blame › Heatmap: **Location**

-Otherwise, properties appear in alphabetical order (**not** the order in which they're listed in the manifest).
+Otherwise, properties without an explicit order field appear in alphabetical order (**not** the order in which they're listed in the manifest).

 ### Configuration property schema